IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-header-footer-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

 #### Custom Toggle Button
-You can customize the default toggle button, using the `IgxSelectToggleIcon` directive or setting a `TemplateRef` to the [`toggleIconTemplate`]({environment:angularApiUrl}/classes/igxselectcomponent.html#toggleicontemplate) property.
+You can customize the default toggle button, using the `igxSelectToggleIcon` directive or setting a `TemplateRef` to the [`toggleIconTemplate`]({environment:angularApiUrl}/classes/igxselectcomponent.html#toggleicontemplate) property.

 ```html
 <igx-select #select>